AugustoMeireles/Jvkiler.github.io/_posts/2015-04-21-city-nights.markdown

 ---
 title:  "The chess."
-subtitle: "Meet this wonderful game."
+subtitle: "The use of chess in mathematical teaching."
 author: "José"
 avatar: "img/authors/wferr.png"
 image: "img/b.jpg"